visualboyadvance-m/visualboyadvance-m/README.md

 If you want to package the binary, you will need to include the MinGW DLLs it depends on, they can install to the same directory as the binary.

-For our own builds, we use MXE to make static builds.
+Our own builds are static.

 ## Debug Messages

 We have an override for `wxLogDebug()` to make it work even in non-debug builds of wx and on windows, even in mintty.
-Using this function for console debug messages is recommended.

 It works like `printf()`, e.g.: